 Staff running the club have DBS certificates, Food Hygiene certificates and are First Aid trained.

 Bookings can be made for individual days or complete weeks to suit your requirements.
 We do ask that you book sessions a week in advance unless you require an emergency last minute booking.
-Sessions not pre booked and paid for will incur an additional 50p per child per session.

 If your child in unable to attend due to illness please call the school office by 8.45am on the day.
 Cancellations for any other reason we require 24 hours notice.